Model and Simulate Your System

 Reduce expensive prototypes by testing your system under conditions that are otherwise too risky or time-consuming to consider.
 Validate your design with hardware-in-the-loop testing and rapid prototyping.
 Maintain traceability from requirements to design to code.

 Automatically Generate Code

 Instead of writing thousands of lines of code by hand, automatically generate production-quality C and HDL code that behaves the same way as the model you created in Simulink.
-Then deploy it directly onto your MCU, DSP, or FPGA.
+Then deploy it directly onto your embedded processor or FPGA/ASIC.